Take Control of Your Independence & Safety

 - Wood

-What Products Should Be Removed from the Bathroom to Make it Safer?
+What Products Should Be Removed from the Bathroom to Make It Safer?

 - Bath rugs